ncatlab/nlab-content/pages/1/5/7/5/5751/content.md

-This entry is about the textbook:
+This entry is to record the reference:

 * [[Marc Henneaux]], [[Claudio Teitelboim]]: